Make It Richmond: a home for you and your family!

-Ray County Transportation, acclaimed to be the best transportation system in the state, can get you to appointments locally or in Kansas City.
+*Direct Transit, acclaimed to be the best transportation system in the state, can get you to appointments locally or in Kansas City.

 Ray County Memorial Hospital is an award winning critical access facility with a variety of both inpatient and outpatient services by general practitioners and specialists, physical and occupational therapy, respiratory therapy, oncology, and many more.
 RCMH strives to provide quality and highly professional care close to home, family, and friends.
 In progress is an outpatient addition which will be built debt-free, demonstrating the financial stability of this rural hospital.

 Other medical amenities include doctors, pharmacies, chiropractors, massage therapy, a dialysis center, home health, and hospice.
 More specialized care is only a short drive away in Kansas City.
 Ray County Ambulance and medical helicopters provide quick medical transport in an emergency.